dMajoIT/PNut-TS/Testing.md

 [![GitHub issues][Issues-shield]](https://github.com/ironsheep/PNut-TS/issues)

-## Testing v1.43.0
+## Testing a PNut TS Release

 *Thank you for considering helping us do further testing of our new PNut-TS compiler!*

-Here's an overview of the process to use for testing.
+Here's an overview of the process we use for testing.
 More detailed descriptions, follow.

-Testing consists of locating projects that can be compiled with PNut v43 on Windows, compiling the code on Windows and then compiling the same code using our new PNut-TS v1.43.0 compiler.
+Testing consists of locating projects that can be compiled with the PNut version on Windows, compiling the code on Windows and then compiling the same code using our new PNut-TS compiler.

-With each compiler you generate .obj, .bin and .lst files.
-The files you generated from PNut v43 you rename as .obj.GOLD, .bin.GOLD and .lst.GOLD.
-The .GOLD suffix connotes that these are the expected golden output that our new PNut-TS compiler much also generate to be working correctly.
+With each compile you generate .obj, .bin and .lst files.
+The files generated from PNut you then rename as .obj.GOLD, .bin.GOLD and .lst.GOLD.  (*The .GOLD suffix connotes that these are the expected golden output that the new PNut-TS compiler must also generate to be working correctly.*)

+Next you compile the same code using the mew PNut-TS compiler.

 You then compare each of the file types to their .GOLD counterpart expecting them to match.